oxur/twyg/README.md

 ## Usage

+First, update your `Cargo.toml`s dependencies section with `twyg = "0.1.2"`.

-I like to put my logging setup in YAML config files for my apps, but however you prefer to do that, you'll need to eventually populate the `twyg::LoggerOpts` struct:
+I like to put my logging setup in YAML config files for my apps, but however you prefer to do that, you'll next need to populate the `twyg::LoggerOpts` struct via your preferred mechanism:

 ```rust
 use twyg;